-Some significant accounting polices used in the presentation of the interim condensed consolidated financial statements are as follows.
-Complete details of the Company's significant accounting policies which the Company expects to adopt in its annual consolidated financial statements as at and for the year ended December 31, 2011 are provided in Note 2 to its interim condensed consolidated financial statements as at and for the three and six months ended June 30, 2011.
+Some significant accounting polices used in the presentation of the consolidated financial statements are as follows.
+Complete details of the Company's significant accounting policies which the Company has adopted in its annual consolidated financial statements as at and for the year ended December 31, 2011 are provided in Note 3 to its consolidated financial statements.